Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Background

-\item \textit{Hybrid}: Combines the ideas from constraint-based and score-based algorithms to enhance accuracy and computational efficiency; e.g., max-min hill climbing (MMHC)~\cite{tsamardinos2006max}, and greedy FCI (GFCI)~\cite{ogarrio2016hybrid}.
-MMHC algorithm first builds the skeleton network using CI tests and then performs a Bayesian-scoring greedy HC to orient the edges~\cite{tsamardinos2006max}.
-Greedy FCI embarks with fast GES to get a first sketch of the graph rapidly, then uses the FCI constraint-based rules to orient the edges in the presence of potential confounders~\cite{ogarrio2016hybrid}.
+\item \textit{Hybrid}: Combines constraint- and score-based algorithms to enhance accuracy and computational efficiency; e.g., max-min hill climbing (MMHC)~\cite{tsamardinos2006max}, and greedy FCI (GFCI)~\cite{ogarrio2016hybrid}.
+The approaches build a first sketch of the graph using CI tests, and then orient the edges through score metrics or vice versa.

 \item \textit{Functional causal model (FCM)}: is a recent CD approach that represents the effect as a function of the causes and independent noise terms~\cite{tsamardinos2006max, ogarrio2016hybrid}; e.g., causal additive models~\cite{buhlmann2014cam} and causal generative neural networks~\cite{goudet2018learning} and others~\cite{glymour2019review, guo2020survey}.
 FCM captures the asymmetry between cause and effect variables, representing the effect $Y$ as a function of the direct causes $X$ and noise factor $\vartheta$ as: